West Memphis Three: Criticism of the investigation

 When police speculated about the assailant, the juvenile probation officer assisting at the scene of the murders speculated that Echols was "capable" of committing the murders," stating: "it looks like Damien Echols finally killed someone."

-Brent Turvey, a forensic scientist and criminal profiler, stated in the film Paradise Lost 2 that human bite marks could have been left on at least one of the victims.
+Brent Turvey, a forensic scientist and criminal profiler, stated in the Paradise Lost 2 documentary that human bite marks could have been left on at least one of the victims.
 However, these potential bite marks were first noticed in photographs years after the trials and were not inspected by a board-certified medical examiner until four years after the murders.
 The defense's expert testified that the mark in question was not an adult bite mark, while experts put on by the State concluded that there was no bite mark at all.
 The State's experts had examined the actual bodies for any marks, and others conducted expert photo analysis of injuries.
 Upon further examination, it was concluded that if these marks were bite marks, they did not match the teeth of any of the three convicted.
 (Note: In 2011, Echols would reflect that, should investigators attempt to proceed to trial with the same evidence compiled in 1993 and with the external scrutiny which had not then existed, he and his co defendants would not have been brought to trial, stating: "They knew that there would be more people watching this, more attention on this case.
 They wouldn't be able to pull the same tricks.
 Basically, when we went to trial the first time, they came in with ghost stories, rumors, innuendo.
 Really, things that had nothing to do with the case whatsoever.")